-China was concerned that the trillions it holds in dollars will be worth less if dollar inflation sets in.
+China was concerned that the trillions it holds in dollars would be worthless if dollar inflation set in.
 This could happen as a result of increased U.S. deficit spending and printing of U.S. Treasurys to support U.S. debt.
-China called for the International Monetary Fund to develop a currency to replace the dollar.
+China called for the International Monetary Fund (IMF) to develop a currency to replace the dollar.

 In the fourth quarter of 2016, the Chinese renminbi became another one of the world's reserve currencies.
 As of the first quarter of 2020, the world's central banks held $221 billion worth, according to the IMF.
 That's a fraction of the $6.8 trillion held in U.S. dollars but it will continue to grow in the future.

 China wants its currency to be fully traded on the global foreign exchange markets.
 It would like the yuan to replace the dollar as the global currency.
 To do so, China is reforming its economy.

 Despite trillions of dollars in foreign debt and continuous large deficit spending, the United States still holds global trust and confidence in its ability to pay its obligations.
 For this reason, the U.S. dollar remains the strongest world currency.
 It may continue to be the top global currency in the years to come.

 The dollar’s current number one status is under contention though.
 Countries such as China and Russia feel a new one-world currency, one not backed by any one nation, is overdue in this increasingly integrated global economy.

 What is the strongest currency in the world?